opencv/opencv/modules/core/doc/drawing_functions.rst

     :param center: Center of the arc.

     :param axes: Half-sizes of the arc.
-See  :ocv:func:`ellipse`  for details.
+See the  :ocv:func:`ellipse`  for details.

     :param angle: Rotation angle of the ellipse in degrees.
-See  :ocv:func:`ellipse`  for details.
+See the  :ocv:func:`ellipse`  for details.

     :param startAngle: Starting angle of the elliptic arc in degrees.

     :param endAngle: Ending angle of the elliptic arc in degrees.